alelab-upenn/graph-neural-networks/README.md

 # Graph Neural Networks
 This is a PyTorch library to implement graph neural networks.
-Any questions, comments or suggestions, please e-mail Fernando Gama at fgama@seas.upenn.edu.
+Any questions, comments or suggestions, please e-mail Fernando Gama at fgama@seas.upenn.edu and/or Luana Ruiz at rubruiz@seas.upenn.edu.
 An in-depth tutorial on a source localization example can be found [here](tutorial.ipynb).

 * [Introduction](#introduction)
 * [Code](#code)